 Although GR-QM era scientists assert that the speed of light, c, is a constant in spacetime, it turns out this is false.
 Our measurements of c are typically done in low-gravity environments where it has appeared to scientists as though c is a constant.
-In the NPQG model, the speed of light varies based on the temperature of the superfluid, which itself varies based on the density of nearby matter-energy.
+In the NPQG model, the speed of light varies based on the temperature of the spacetime superfluid, which itself varies based on the density of nearby matter-energy.
 Essentially, the temperature (energy) of the superfluid is the mechanism by which gravity is implemented.
-Another clue to a variable speed of light is what scientists term “gravitational lensing” of light around massive objects like stars and black holes, based upon Einstein’s theory of curved spacetime.
+Another clue to a variable speed of light is what scientists term “gravitational lensing” of light noticeable around massive objects like stars and black holes, based upon Einstein’s theory of curved spacetime.
 However, now we know that space is 3D Euclidean and that Einstein’s curvy spacetime is implemented by the superfluid in which the speed of light slows nearby dense matter.
 Therefore, gravitational lensing is really refraction, which is a high school physics topic.

 In physics, refraction is the change in direction of a wave passing from one medium to another or from a gradual change in the medium.
 How much a wave is refracted is determined by the change in wave speed and the initial direction of wave propagation relative to the direction of change in speed.WIKIPEDIA

 Given that the speed of light varies depending on the superfluid temperature, which is also the strength of gravity, how can we determine local-c mathematically?
 In the GR-QM era, c was based upon the permittivity and permeability of “spacetime.”
 These parameters define the ability of the superfluid to store more electric and magnetic field respectively.
 Scientists had thought that permittivity and permeability of “spacetime” were constants, but it turns out they are not.
 Permittivity and permeability are functions of the temperature of the superfluid.
 This makes sense given that there is an upper limit to the energy a particle can store, given by the Planck energy.
 Thus as the superfluid particles heat up, i.e., energize, as a function of density of nearby matter-energy, their ability to store more energy in the future is continually reduced.
-The higher energy stored, the higher the permittivity and permeability, and the lower the speed of light in the superfluid.
+The more energy stored in the superfluid, the higher the permittivity and permeability, and the lower the speed of light in the superfluid.

 Therefore we change our speed of light formula from to .
 This formula change also specifies a change from a universal spacetime constant to a local superfluid constant.